A black handheld flashlight labeled WARRIOR X Turbo rests on a weathered wooden surface outdoors, with a blurred background of vertical wooden planks.

 The emitter in this light is an Osram KW CSLPM1.TG (6000K-6700K).
 This is the “White Flat 2” emitter.
 It’s a bit cool, but boy does it throw!
 It’ll also handle a bunch of current, and despite not being able to test that above, I have a feeling this light sends a bunch of current to the emitter!

 The emitter is surrounded by a very smooth, big, and deep reflector.
-The beam is very much throw, but on the higher mode there is noticeable spill.
+The beam is very much throw, but on the higher mode, there is noticeable spill.
 It’s specific spill though – almost uniformly lit, aside from the hotspot.

-These beamshots are always with the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These beamshots always have the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These photos are taken at floor level, and the beam hits the ceiling around 9 feet away.

 (Below isn’t Low and High, it’s just one mode in two different shots.)